Female-coder/projects/README.md

 PROJECTS!!

-This is folder for all personal projects I built
+This is folder for all projects I built.